Elrodia/Tutorial/index.md

    Using your mobile exchange app, connect Cornix with your exchange API directly via Telegram.
 No password is required, ensuring a seamless, secure connection.

 5. **Select “Signals Bots” as the Bot Type:**
-   In the bot creation process, choose “Signals Bots” to automate trade execution based on expert signals.
+   In the bot creation process, choose “**Signals Bots**” to automate trade execution based on expert signals.

 6. **Click on the “+” Sign:**
    Initiate the creation of a new bot by clicking the plus (**“+”**) icon.